mattbellis/PHYS-3330/_pages/final-project-examples.md

 * **Explore Op-Amp Configurations:** Experiment with op-amp circuits using no feedback or positive feedback.
 * **Analog-Digital Interfacing:** Find creative ways to interface analog and digital components.
 * **Noise Analysis:** Include noise analysis in your project.
+* **Horowitz and Hill:** Have a look at the BJT and Op-Amp chapters of Horowitz and Hill for other project inspiration!
 * **Creativity is Encouraged:** Don't be afraid to propose your own unique project ideas.

 **Project Evaluation:**